 13.2 Grounds for Final Review

-1. If a student is dissatisfied with a formal outcome of any of the Procedures listed above, s/he can request a Final Review, to be investigated by a Pro Vice-Chancellor, on the following grounds:
+1. If a student is dissatisfied with a formal outcome of any of the Procedures listed above, they can request a Final Review, to be investigated by a Pro Vice-Chancellor (or nominee), on the following grounds:

 (ii) New evidence which the student was unable to provide earlier in the process, for valid reasons, and its absence would have materially affected the outcome.
 New evidence must be submitted with the request for review, and the student must show good reason why the evidence was not introduced earlier in the Procedure, prior to the Final Review stage.